iCreature/luckybeard/README.md

 ## Side Note
 - due to limited time I couldn't get the website to be fully responisve
 - everything else works to spec.
+- this project was managed with Jira using the scrum methology and was completed with 2 sprints upon request I'm more than happy to share my jira project

+Hope to chat soon :)!